lorow/SpaceChill/Assets/ArchiTechAnon/ProTV/README.md

 <a href='https://ko-fi.com/I3I84I3Z8' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=2' border='0' alt='Support me at ko-fi.com' /></a>

 ## BEFORE IMPORTING PROTV YOU MUST:
-- Ensure latest VRCSDK3 (Udon) is imported (last tested with v2022.06.03.00.03)
+- Ensure you are using the latest VCC SDK with UdonSharp (last tested with VRCSDK 3.1.10 and U# 1.1.5)
 - Ensure you have reloaded the SDK plugins (DO THIS TO AVOID ISSUES WITH URL INPUT FIELDS)
     - Open the VRCSDK unity menu and select `Reload SDK`
     - If the VRCSDK menu isn't available, then right click on the `Assets/VRCSDK/Plugins` folder and select `Reimport` (Do _NOT_ select `Reimport All`)
-- Ensure latest UdonSharp version is imported (last tested with [v0.20.3](https://github.com/vrchat-community/UdonSharp/releases/download/0.20.3/UdonSharp_v0.20.3.unitypackage) & v1.X ala VCC)

-- IMPORTANT NOTE: It is only recommended to import ProTV into a _brand new_ project when using UdonSharp 1.x.
-There are known issues with nested prefabs when UdonSharp does it's auto-upgrade-on-import thing.
-- If you _must_ upgrade an existing project, prior to begining the upgrade, either delete all ProTV stuff from the scene OR you can try unpacking all ProTV prefabs in the scene.
-That should allow UdonSharp to upgrade ProTV udon stuff cleanly.
+- IMPORTANT NOTE: If you are upgrading your project from U# 0.20.3 or earlier, you will need to _UNPACK ALL NESTED PREFABS_ such as the ProTV prefabs to avoid udon upgrade issues.

 ## Basic Usage
 - Drag a ProTV prefab (located at `Assets/ArchiTechAnon/ProTV/Prefabs`) into your scene wherever you like, rotate in-scene and customize as needed.
 - You can find plugins to customize your ProTV with in the `Assets/ArchiTechAnon/ProTV/Plugins/*/Prefabs` folders.

-You can find more about the ready-made TVs in the [`Prefabs Document`](./Docs/Prefabs.md).
+You can find more about the ready-made TVs in the [Prefabs Document](./Docs/Prefabs.md).

 ## Features
 - Full media synchronization (play/pause/stop/seek/loop)